Siniša Karan

-Siniša Karan (Синиша Каран; born 17 May 1962) is a Bosnian Serb politician who serves as the minister of scientific-technological development and higher education of Republika Srpska, an entity of Bosnia and Herzegovina.
-From 2022 to 2025, he served as the minister of the interior of Republika Srpska.
-He is a member of the Alliance of Independent Social Democrats (SNSD).
+Siniša Karan (Синиша Каран; born 17 May 1962) is a Bosnian Serb politician serving as the 10th President of Republika Srpska since February 2026.
+He previously served as Minister of Scientific-Technological Development and Higher Education of Republika Srpska from 2025 to 2026.
+A member of the Alliance of Independent Social Democrats, he also served as Minister of Interior of Republika Srpska from 2022 to 2025.

-Biography
+Early life and education

-Karan was born in Grabovac in the present-day Municipality of Čeminac, near Beli Manastir in present-day Croatia on 17 May 1962.
-He finished elementary school and high school in Kupres in present-day Bosnia and Herzegovina.
-He earned a bachelor's degree in political science at the University of Sarajevo and a master's degree in law at the University of Banja Luka, where he also earned a PhD.
+Karan was born on 17 May 1962 in the village of Grabovac near Beli Manastir in FPR Yugoslavia, present-day Croatia.
+His father is an ethnic Serb from the village of Rašćani in the present-day Municipality of Tomislavgrad, and mother, an ethnic Croat, from Kupres.
+Karan finished elementary and high school in Kupres and earned a bachelor's degree in political science at the University of Sarajevo and a master's degree in law at the University of Banja Luka, where he also earned a PhD.
 He is a full professor at two private law faculties, at the Apeiron University of Banja Luka and the Independent University of Banja Luka.

+Career

 From 1985 to 2008, Karan served as a policeman.
-He was a commander of the police station in Kupres, secretary of the Ministry of the Interior for Kupres, Chief of the Criminal Department for the Sarajevo Centre, and later, as the chief of the Office for Crime Prevention at the Ministry of the Interior of Republika Srpska.
+He was a commander of the police station in Kupres, secretary of the Ministry of the Interior for Kupres and chief of the Criminal Department for the Sarajevo Centre.
+Following the Bosnian War, he was the chief of the Office for Crime Prevention at the Ministry of Interior of Republika Srpska, an entity of Bosnia and Herzegovina.
 He was also the chief of criminal investigations for the State Investigation and Protection Agency (SIPA) and the chief of its Financial Intelligence Department.
 From 2008, Karan served as advisor for security to the President of Republika Srpska and from 2009 to 2019, he was the President's general secretary.
 From January 2019, he was the general secretary of the Government of Republika Srpska.

-On 21 December 2022, Karan became the Minister of the Interior of Republika Srpska.
-On 2 September 2025, he was appointed the Minister of Scientific-Technological Development and Higher Education of Republika Srpska.
+On 21 December 2022, Karan was appointed Minister of the Interior of Republika Srpska.
+On 2 September 2025, he was appointed Minister of Scientific-Technological Development and Higher Education of Republika Srpska in the government of Savo Minić.
+Karan served as minister until January 2026.

-On 30 September 2025, the leader of SNSD Milorad Dodik announced Karan to be SNSD's candidate for the 2025 early presidential election in Republika Srpska.